jainishjain11/Music-System/README.md

 ```
 pip install tkinter pillow pymysql
 ```

+It will install in any version of Python.
+Doesn't require any sepcific version old/new.
 ## Screenshots
 The following screenshots demonstrate the various functionalities of the music library management system: